Camps available throughout June and July

 UK continued its run of success stories in 2012 as the Wildcats claimed a 22-11 overall record and advanced to its third Sweet 16 in the last four seasons.
 The Wildcats knocked off No. 14 Ohio State in Lexington after having been picked to host a portion of the NCAA Tournament in four of the last five seasons en route to another Regional appearance.

-The Wildcats have averaged 23 victories each season under Skinner's leadership and are one of just 14 teams in the nation to advance to the NCAA Tournament in each of the past eight seasons.
+Kentucky has concluded ranked in the final AVCA poll in sixof the last seven seasons.
+Under Skinner's direction, UK has averaged 23 victories and is one of just 10teams in the nation to advance to the NCAA Tournament in each of the past 10seasons.

 In addition to Skinner's success at Kentucky, he was selected as the head coach of the 2006 U.S. Junior Women's National Team.
 Skinner led the team to the gold medal in the 2006 Under-20 NORCECA Championships.